Four Continents Figure Skating Championships cumulative medal count

 Most gold medals by ice dance team

-Only teams' results are included in the list.
-Individual results in the case of partner changes are listed separately below the table.
+Only team results are included in the list.
+Individual results in case of partner changes are marked with a note or listed separately below the table.

 If the number of gold medals is identical, the silver and bronze medals are used as tie-breakers (in that order).
 If all numbers are the same, the teams receive the same placement and are sorted in alphabetical order by the female partner's last name.

-The table only shows the period from the first to the last won medal, not all participation at the Four Continents Championships.
+The table only shows the period from the first to the last medals won, not all participation at the Four Continents Championships.

 Top 10 ranking of ice dance teams by the most gold medals won at the Four Continents Championships